Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 - Widgets created by some type of list may cause unexpected errors when you select another Netflix profile different from which the Widget was created, by displaying error messages or other.
 - Add many Widgets could stuck the Netflix service with unexpected errors.

-### Exports to Kodi library - There are no details of the video/audio stream
+### Exports to Kodi library - The video exported do not have video/audio stream info (media-flags)

 This is a limitation, it is not possible to add information regarding the details of the audio/video tracks (media-flags), because the information are not available in the metadata requested to Netflix service.